James Morris (footballer, born 2001)

-Club career
+Career

 Morris signed his first professional contract with Southampton in August 2020, having been with his boyhood club since joining at Under-10's.

 On 4 June 2021, Southampton announced their retained list which confirmed Morris had been released.

 Having impressed while on trial, Morris signed for Watford on a one-year contract with the option of another year on 2 August 2021.

 Morris made his professional debut in the FA Cup third round against Leicester City on 8 January 2022, playing the full 90 minutes in a 4–1 defeat.

-In March 2022, Morris signed a new two-year deal with the club.
+In March 2022, Morris signed a new two-year deal with the club and the following April signed an extension until the summer of 2026.

-Morris made his first appearance of the 2022–23 season when coming on as a second half substitute in a 2–0 home defeat to MK Dons in the second round of the EFL Cup on 23 August 2022.